pnlbwh/dMRIharmonization/README.md

     export PATH=$PATH:/directory/of/executable

 `conda activate harmonization` should already put the ANTs scripts in your path.
+Yet, you should set ANTSPATH as follows:

+    export ANTSPATH=~/miniconda3/envs/harmonization/bin/

-However, if you choose to use pre-installed ANTs scripts, you may need to define [ANTSPATH](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath)
+However, if you choose to use pre-installed ANTs scripts, you can define ANTSPATH according to [this](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS#set-path-and-antspath) instruction.

 # Running